philchapdelaine/PCWebsite/README.md

-My First Attempt at a personal website using Gatsby.js.
+My first attempt at a personal website using Gatsby.js.
 It now fetches projects and jobs from Markdown files. :)

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">